 Instead of going on offense with page after page of apologetics, what if we just listened to people share their story and then shared ours in return?
 Connecting with others over past experiences is a great way to build bridges and establish relationships.
 We are more likely to move closer together in such a constructive environment as opposed to times when we use talking points as wedges that drive us further apart.
 In other words, don’t have a secret agenda.
 Just listen and learn.

-When asked about his approach to connecting with atheists, D.G.
-Hollums, Minister of Online Engagement for Rethink Church, says:
+When asked about his approach to connecting with atheists, Rev. D.G.
+Hollums, who works with Rethink Church, says: